Explore ways to potentially invest in Whatnot stock before and during the Whatnot IPO. Get access to select pre-IPO startups at Equitybee.

 1. Access Whatnot stock via pre-IPO investing platforms

-Interested investors should monitor pre-IPO equity platforms such as Linqto, Equitybee, Forge Global, and EquityZen for share future share availability.
+Interested investors should monitor pre-IPO equity platforms such as Linqto, Hiive, Equitybee, Forge Global, and EquityZen for share future share availability.

 Signing up for pre-IPO marketplaces to access data deal alerts is obligation free for all interested investors.
 That means you can access pre-IPO data as a non-accredited investor but not invest.

-These funds hold multiple pre-IPO companies.
+This funds hold multiple pre-IPO companies.
 However, investors cannot pick and choose.
 Moreover, Whatnot stock is currently not present in either portfolio.

 Please note: This is a testimonial in partnership with Fundrise.
 We earn a commission from partner links on AccessIPOs.com.
 All opinions are my own.

-Whatnot conducted a private funding round in July 2022, providing sufficient funding for operations for now.
+Whatnot conducted a private funding round in January 2025, providing sufficient funding for operations for now.
 Before long, it may need another funding round, and the public IPO markets are currently dry.
 Another private round is more likely.

 Venture capital firms and individual investors that have invested in Whatnot may seek to liquidate ownership in the coming years when market conditions favor IPOs.